submariner-io/submariner-website/src/content/community/releases/_index.en.md

 +++
 <!-- markdownlint-disable no-duplicate-header -->

+## v0.16.4

+* Fixed an issue in Service Discovery where un-exporting a Service on one cluster and then quickly exporting it on another cluster could result in a missing `ServiceImport` resource and cause name resolution failures.

 ## v0.16.3

 * Fixed an issue in Service Discovery which caused an erroneous ServiceExport Conflict status condition to be reported.